uswitch/ustyle/styleguide/content/design/usability-testing.md

       </div>
     </p>

-  <li>Recognition rather than recall - Minimise the user's memory load by making objects, actions, and options visible.
+  <li><strong>Recognition rather than recall</strong> - Minimise the user's memory load by making objects, actions, and options visible.
 The user should not have to remember information from one part to another.</li>
     <p>
       <div class="us-grid-row">
         <div class="us-col-md-4">